 - First of all, install CENO if needed and start it.
 On the first run a series of introductory screens will appear: just click on NEXT until START BROWSING appears, then click it.
 In the end, CENO's home page will appear.

 - Open the app's main menu and choose CENO to open the CENO Settings page.
-Since we only want to test injector access, uncheck the boxes for Origin access, Proxy access and Distributed cache.
+Since we only want to test injector access, uncheck all the boxes for access mechanisms except Via the CENO network (public).